-Choosing the right materials makes a huge difference.
+Choosing the right materials makes a huge difference (especially the best watercolour paper).
 Over the years, I've discovered my favourites, which also helps to save some time and effort when going to the art supply store – naturally, you want to buy everything that's on the shelves!
 I love working with a real pencil; however, for larger pieces I use a mechanical pencil with an automatic 'shaking mechanism,' which advances the lead.

 03. Sketch and explore